-Teens and adolescents are often referred to Alcoholics Anonymous by courts, counselors, doctors, priests, youth leaders, family members etc. While this may be an appropriate recommendation for some, not all teens who drink are alcoholics.
+Identifying youths at greatest risk could help prevent bigger problems before they even develop.
+Thus, Teens and adolescents are often referred to Alcoholics Anonymous by courts, counselors, doctors, priests, youth leaders, family members etc. While this may be an appropriate recommendation for some, not all teens who drink are alcoholics.
 As a result, they may not see a benefit in attending meetings which can lead to a sour taste regarding meetings down the road when they may actually benefit from attending them.

 There are several meetings why you should exercise caution when having your teen or adolescent attend a meeting, however we will talk about two of the main ones.
 These would be that: